spookelii/spookelii/README.md

 ## hello ponytowners
-draw me smth on my strawpage and I will forever be grateful >_<
+draw me smth on my strawpage and I will give u a smooch >_<

+that one guy who does not play about horror games & movies

 <img src="e1b33e5ff885fc2a1ff4e0087e214969.jpg">